 4k 144Hz gaming monitors deliver the holy grail of gaming as they combine high pixel resolutions with a high refresh rate for a smooth and immersive gaming experience.
-You need a graphics card that supports the higher bandwidth that the high refresh rate and high resolution demand.
+You need a graphics card that supports higher bandwidth, a high refresh rate, and high-resolution demand.
 The release of newer graphics cards and gaming consoles has started to change that, and 4k 144Hz monitors are starting to become more available, even at lower costs.
-It's no surprise that most of them offer HDMI 2.1 bandwidth, and many of them have dedicated console modes specifically designed for the new consoles.
+There are even some 4k monitors coming out with a higher refresh rate than 144Hz, which we've considered for this article.

-We've bought and tested over 245 monitors, and below are our picks for the best 4k 144Hz monitors to buy.
-Also, see our recommendations for the best monitors for Xbox Series X, the best monitors for PS5, and the best monitors for PC gaming.
+We've bought and tested over 260 monitors, and below are our picks for the best 4k 144Hz monitors to buy.
+Also, see our recommendations for the best monitors for Xbox Series X, the best monitors for PS5, and the best 4k gaming monitors.